BCA Hugh Jeffrey Scholarship program Round Three!

 - To raise the awareness of main-stream education providers of the valuable contributions and unique perspectives people who are blind or vision impaired offer to education and training.

-Blind Citizens Australia, (BCA) is strongly committed to ensuring people who are blind or vision impaired have opportunities to develop skills which equip them to contribute to the social, economic and cultural life of Australian communities.
+Blind Citizens Australia, (BCA) is strongly committed to ensuring people who are blind or vision impaired have opportunities to develop skills that equip them to contribute to the social, economic, and cultural life of Australian communities.

 Comments from previous scholarship recipients

 Our round 1 recipients have told us a little about what the scholarship has meant for them, what they have been able to do with their funding.